Working together on smart, sustainable cities

 become a participant

-Pay the participation fee and make your Commons contribution (data or services).
+Pay the participation fee and submit your Commons contribution (data or services).
 You will receive access to MyDMI and the PDX.

 step 4